SyedReehan23/WarehouseWreckage/README.md

 1. **Clone this repository:**

-2.Open the project in Unreal Engine.
+2. Open the project in Unreal Engine.

-3.Build and run the game to start playing!
+3. Build and run the game to start playing!

 ## Gameplay Instructions
 .Move around the warehouse using WASD keys.